Designed the interface for Oslo Airport's first self-service info kiosk, built to help staff handle a growing wave of first-time tourists.

 Client

-Avinor is a Norwegian state-owned company, and Norway's largest owner of airports.
+Avinor is a Norwegian state-owned company and the country's largest airport operator.

 2019